 The boat has a cruiser stern with seats so there’s plenty of space for people on the back while cruising.
 There’s also room enough here for sunbathing in a deck chair when moored up.

 The truth about the Canals

-The canals were not all designed and built by the same person, each canal was designed and built by different people.
+The canals were designed and built by different people.
 So they all vary quite a bit, some will take wide beam boats and others will not.
 Some canals can accommodate 72 feet long boats and on others you will not fit in the locks.
 They even vary with how the lock gates and paddle mechanisms work.

 There are lots of challenges that slow your progress to possibly 1 or 2 miles an hour.
 Lift and swivel bridges are fairly common on the narrow canals.
 Some are electric but mostly they’re operated by hand with a Windlass.

 The canals can be busy and sods law there will be someone coming when you least expect it.
-It’s not uncommon to hit other boats.
-I heard a saying very soon after buying my boat “well Narrow boating is a contact sport”, totally see what they meant now.
+It’s not uncommon for boats to collide.
+I heard a saying very soon after buying my boat “well narrow boating is a contact sport”, totally see what they meant now.
 If its not another boat it’s a bridge or the entrance to a lock.
 I will say, I haven’t hit another boat yet but the rest is unavoidable.